The Thirty-Year Genocide: Positive

 Historian Hervé Georgelin describes the book "an ambitious and comprehensive work on the extinction of Christian life on the former central Ottoman lands" and "a clever and learned synthesis".
-According to Georgelin, the fact that both authors do not belong to any of the affected communities means that they can take a birds'-eye view as opposed to "duplicat[ing] social ethno-religious boundaries, to little heuristic avail".
+According to Georgelin, the fact that both authors do not belong to any of the affected communities means that they can take a bird's-eye view as opposed to "duplicat[ing] social ethno-religious boundaries, to little heuristic avail".
 Historian Wolfgang G. Schwanitz wrote that "The evidence cited in this well-researched book is overwhelming".
 Philosopher Patrick Madigan wrote that the authors "have performed a Herculean labour in compensating for the heavily-purged Turkish records and sanitized official archives through exhaustive research in diplomatic, missionary and tourist reports to produce this doorstop of a book that will serve as the definitive account of a genocide" and concludes that "As one immerses oneself in the details, it is hard to resist a Nietzschean-and-Girardian argument on the power of ressentiment when one sees one’s once-dominant culture defeated and humiliated by a people you once had conquered – and to visit one’s consequent frustration, outrage and fury upon an innocent-but-different scapegoat who could be depicted as somehow responsible and even a fifth-columnist.".

 David Gaunt, a historian of the Assyrian genocide, states that the book may become "a reference work for those desiring a broad introduction to the totality of late Ottoman anti-Christian campaigns".
 He praises the "sheer amount of incriminating testimony that Morris and Ze’evi have managed to assemble", including demonstrating the personal responsibility of Mustafa Kemal for completing the genocide and ethnic/religious cleansing of the empire's remaining Christian population.
 However, he faults the authors' interpretation in some places, stating "the Assyrians... were less of a passive victim than Morris and Ze'evi maintain" and that the international law concept of genocide may not be the best way to understand endemic ethnic and religious violence in Anatolia and Upper Mesopotamia.
 He nevertheless notes and concludes that "Benny Morris and Dror Ze’evi have done a great service to the study of comparative genocide".

 In The New York Times, journalist Bruce Clark writes that "The reader is left wondering what the authors ultimately feel about the treatment of civilians in situations of total war."
 By weighing up the arguments for and against the forced deportation of civilians in certain situations, the authors imply, in contrast to established international law, that it might sometimes be justified.
 However, he praises the book for "offer[ing] a subtle diagnosis of why, at particular moments over a span of three decades, Ottoman rulers and their successors unleashed torrents of suffering".
 Alex J. Bellamy opined that the "important, beautifully crafted book", "contributes significantly to our understanding of what happened during these 30 years of violence, as well as to our understanding of genocide more broadly".